Vanessa Redgrave in her ’60s roles

 Vanessa Redgrave was cast and embedded in these universes early on – but Brecht has also played a role in her script, namely as a figure of political inspiration for the now 85 year old British actress through decades of activism with a global outlook.
 Even when winning an Oscar in 1978, she confronted the film industry and the audience in her acceptance speech.

-Vanessa Redgrave has certainly played Brecht in her later career, but check out Vanessa in 1966-67 as well if you like, i.e. right before Redgrave directly led rallies against the war in Vietnam and also took up a whole range of other issues about racism, capitalism, war, colonialism…. plus there are beautiful glimpses of the London scene of the time.
+Vanessa Redgrave has certainly played Brecht in her later career, but check out Vanessa in 1966-67 as well if you like, i.e. right before Redgrave directly led rallies against the war in Vietnam and also took up a whole range of other issues about racism, capitalism, war, colonialism…. plus there are beautiful glimpses of a bursting London scene at the time.
 And a particularly beautiful moment in the interview when VR tells about how she handles being unpopular for being outspoken:

 In 1969, Redgrave ended a 40 minute speech to students at UCLA by calling for action and by reading these ending lines from Brecht’s famous 1939 poem “A Bad Time for Poetry”: